Leading Injection Molded Plastic Companies

 6. Secondary Processing

-Injection molded products do not generally require secondary processing.
-However, sometimes they do.
-If, for example, the final product comes away with joining lines or other forms of imperfections, the product may require undergoing a finishing procedure.
-The amount of finishing required at the end of the production process depends on the quality of the mold cavity and the material used.
+Injection molded products typically emerge without the need for additional processing.
+However, there are exceptions.
+When the final product exhibits joining lines or other imperfections, a finishing procedure may be necessary.
+The extent of this finishing depends on the quality of the mold cavity and the material used during production.

 Design